Cathedral High School (Indianapolis)

 Cathedral High School is a private Catholic high school in Indianapolis, Indiana.
-The school serves approximately 1,200 students in grades 9 to 12.
+The school serves approximately 1,100 students in grades 9 to 12.
 The school was founded in the Archdiocese of Indianapolis by Bishop Joseph Chartrand in 1918 and was run by the Brothers of Holy Cross until it became independent by the late 1970s.
 Holy Cross returned to the school in 2011.
+Cathedral is accredited by Lumen Accreditation from The Catholic University of America and was the first Catholic high school in Indiana to be so accredited.

 History

 The school was founded as a boys high school by the Brothers of Holy Cross in 1918.
 In the 1970s, with the departure of the Brothers, a non-profit trust was developed by Robert V. Welch, other parents, and a lay board in an effort to keep Cathedral alive.
 As part of that change, the school moved from its longtime home in downtown Indianapolis to its present location at 56th and Emerson streets, the site of the former all-girls Ladywood St. Agnes Academy.
 This change also facilitated the admission of girls to Cathedral High School.
 The original location of the school at 1400 North Meridian Street is today the headquarters for the Archdiocese of Indianapolis.

-On September 13, 2011, Cathedral celebrated its 93rd birthday and was formally re-affiliated with the Brothers of Holy Cross.
+Before 1942, Cathedral was not a part of the Indiana High School Athletic Association, so any sports titles they won prior to this were not accepted by the IHSAA.
+During the 20th century, Cathedral was the first all-white school to play Crispus Attucks High School, at the time an all-black school, in athletics.